 * World share index hits record high, Japan stocks at 5-month top

-* Gold near two-month peak after vicious short-covering rally
+* Gold off highs after vicious short-covering rally

 * US bond yields up as Fed seen comfortable with rising inflation